dotnet/runtime/docs/design/coreclr/jit/lsra-detail.md

          When we have an instruction that will overwrite one of its sources, such as RMW operands common on x86 and x64,
-         we need to ensure that the other source isn't given the same register as the target.
-For this, we annotate the use `RefPosition` with `delayRegFree`.
+         we need to ensure that the other source(s) isn't/aren't given the same register as the target.
+For this, we annotate those use `RefPosition`s with `delayRegFree`.

 -   Next we create the uses of the internal registers, using the `internalDefs` array.
     This is cleared before the next instruction is handled.